How to Identify Your Skin Type in 5 Easy Steps

 Final Thoughts

-Identifying your skin type is the first, most essential step toward achieving healthy, radiant skin.
-By understanding what your skin needs — and how it behaves — you can craft a routine that delivers real results without waste, trial, or frustration.
+Identifying your skin type is the first, most essential step toward supporting a glowing, well-cared-for appearance.
+By understanding what your skin needs and how it behaves, you can craft a routine that helps you notice positive changes, trial, or frustration.

 Ready to build your ideal routine?
 Start with your skin type, and everything else will fall into place.